 Starting Pumpkins From a Seedling

 It can be a good idea to start pumpkins indoors as well to give them a little more resilience.
 This can be especially helpful in colder climates where the ground doesn't warm quickly in the spring.
 Transplant them when they get to be about 3 inches tall.

 When growing pumpkin plants, don't trim the vines — just let them grow naturally.
 In addition, don't worry if the plant has flowers that bloom and drop off.
 These are the male flowers, and that is normal for their growth.
 The purpose of these flowers is to attract bees for pollination.
-The female flowers have small fruit at the base of the flower, and it is from these that the pumpkins will eventually grow.
+The female flowers have small fruits at the base of the flowers, and it is from these that the pumpkins will eventually grow.
 If any row covers are being used, they will need to be removed once flowers appear so that bees have access to do their job.

 If you are growing a crop of pumpkins each year, rotate them to another area of the yard with fresh soil every three or four years.
-This reduces the risk of both nematodes (roundworms) and certain types of fungus.
+This reduces the risk of both nematodes (roundworms) and certain types of fungal pathogens.
 Make sure not to plant other members of the Cucurbitaceae family in the same garden plot, though, as they all are susceptible.

 In What Zone Do Pumpkins Grow Best?